ltspicer/dxf2gcode.linux.installer/readme.txt

 Then follow the instructions.
 The script will install all necessary packages and dxf2gcode automatically.

 Python 3.7 or higher is required.
-This is checked by the script. pip must be installed.
+This is checked by the script.
+Only for Debian based OS: pip must be installed.
 Install with: sudo apt-get install python3-pip

 The script is tested on:
 Debian 10, 11 & 12 with GNOME & MATE